Keenan-M-Stone/StoneGate/docs/Software_Specifications.md

   - The `run` action for script macros sends control messages over WebSocket (shape: `{"type":"control","cmd":"action","device_id":"<id>","action":{...}}`) and evaluates stability conditions by sampling the `useDeviceStore` values.

+**Component Dialog — Detailed Controls**

+This section documents the full set of controls and subdialogs available in the device Component Dialog (the dialog opened by double-clicking a schematic node in normal operation mode).
+It expands the earlier description with exact behaviors and persistence points.

+- Plot tab
+  - Realtime trend plot of the selected metric for the device (default metric chosen from available measurements).
+The plot shows a continuous history over the configured time window and updates at the configured refresh rate.
+  - Plot options: `Grid` (on/off), `Color` (hex picker), `Log X` and `Log Y` toggles.
+These are stored in the browser `localStorage` and persist across dialog instances.
+  - Time range: numeric input (seconds) to choose how many seconds to display in the plot.
+Changing the time range immediately updates the visible data and is persisted when the dialog is closed with `OK` in the Settings tab.
+  - Refresh rate: numeric input (Hz) controlling both the plot redraw frequency and the sampling/update cadence for the dialog's derived displays (statistics, back/forward stepping).
+This value is validated to be in a reasonable range (0.1 Hz — 100 Hz) in the UI.
+  - Pause / Play: when paused, the plot stops redrawing but the history buffer continues to accumulate samples in the background.
+The pause action captures the current wall-clock timestamp as the 'pause frame'.
+  - Back / Forward: when paused, Back moves the displayed window backwards by approximately one refresh step (i.e., `1/refresh_rate` seconds) up to one full time window backwards; Forward advances toward the last captured frame.
+When resumed (Play), the display jumps back to live view.
+  - Zero button: sends a `zero` control action to the device (`{"type":"control","cmd":"action","device_id":"<id>","action":{"zero":true}}`).
+The server acknowledges via control/ack semantics when implemented.
+  - Set button: opens a small JSON editor prompt (or configurable form if schema-driven UI is available) to enter parameter values; on OK, sends `set` control as `{"type":"control","cmd":"action","device_id":"<id>","action":{"set":{...}}}`.
+Input is validated client-side for syntactic correctness before sending.
+  - Record CSV: opens a small subdialog to enter `duration_seconds` and optional `filename` and `path` (path works as a suggestion for server-side saving; in the browser environment the CSV is downloaded to the client downloads folder).
+By default the filename is `<device_id>_<ISO timestamp>.csv` and the CSV contains one row per refresh-step with columns for timestamp and each numeric metric.

+- Settings tab
+  - OK / Cancel: applies persistent settings (time range, refresh rate, plot color, grid) on OK and discards on Cancel.
+  - Per-device persistence: when OK is selected settings are saved under a localStorage key that includes the device id so different devices can have different default plot parameters.

+- Stats tab
+  - Shows computed statistics for the selected window: Mean, Median, Mode, Standard Deviation, and approximate first-derivative (finite-difference mean).
+These values are recomputed at the refresh rate and are displayed as numeric readouts and small sparklines where space permits.
+  - The tab also exposes an `Export Statistics` button which saves current window statistics as a small JSON blob or CSV line for offline analysis.

+- JSON tab
+  - Shows a read-only, scrollable JSON view of the device's current status/measurements and descriptor.
+This is for advanced inspection — common operations are in the other tabs.

+- Record subdialog details
+  - The Record subdialog allows specifying `duration_seconds` and a storage method: `Download` (browser download), or `Server` (POST to backend `/api/recordings` endpoint — only available when backend supports it).
+When `Server` is chosen the dialog requests a `path` on the server where to save and returns an upload acknowledgement from the server; the server is responsible for writing the CSV and returning a URL or path.
+  - The CSV file includes a timestamp column (ISO8601) and numeric columns for every metric produced by the device at each sample.
+Non-numeric measurements are left empty.

+- Control safety and confirmations
+  - For controls that could create unsafe states (e.g., setting flow rates above `specs.max_flow_rate`), the dialog displays a confirmation modal explaining the risk and requiring the user to type a confirm string (e.g., the device id) before sending the command.

+Implementation notes
+- The dialog uses the client-side `History` store (in-memory circular buffer) for plotting and statistics; the backend continues to collect live samples regardless of whether the dialog is open (the graph only displays what is available in the history buffer).
+The default buffer length supports multiple minutes of samples at modest refresh rates; this can be increased if desired.
+- The `zero` and `set` controls emit WebSocket control messages.
+The backend should implement `handle_control` to apply these to either simulated devices or actual drivers.
+For the LN2 controller, the device implementation echoes setpoints and updates the PhysicsEngine controller state immediately so downstream simulated devices (e.g., thermocouples) will reflect the change.
 ## Acceptable UI entries and validation rules

 This section enumerates, per control type, the allowed formats and acceptable ranges.